ivan-guerra/programmador.com/content/posts/huffman-coding.md

 ## Conclusion

-Putting all the above together, I was able to create a utility capable of compressing and decompressing any image, text, executable, etc. using Huffman coding.
-The implementation is not the most robust or efficient with regards to space/time.
-The header could be made significantly smaller[^4], additional precautions need to be taken in the source to account for massive input/output files, etc. That said, the core concepts are there.
-Playing around with the tool, I was able to compress some files down to 50% of their original size!
+Putting it all together, you have a utility capable of compressing and decompressing any image, text, executable, etc. using Huffman coding.
+The implementation isn't the most robust or efficient with regards to space/time.
+The header could be significantly smaller[^4].
+You probably shouldn't pass in any files that don't fit in memory.
+That said, the core concepts are there.
+Playing around with the tool, you'll find some files compress down to 50% of their original size!

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [huffman][5].
+The complete project source with build instructions, usage, etc. is available on GitHub under [huffman][5].

 [1]: https://en.wikipedia.org/wiki/Huffman_coding
 [2]: https://en.wikipedia.org/wiki/Huffman_coding#Basic_technique